 Submitted manuscripts will generally be reviewed by two to three experts who will be asked to evaluate whether the manuscript is academically sound and coherent, whether it duplicates already published work, and whether or not the manuscript is sufficiently clear for publication.
 Reviewers will also be asked to indicate how interesting and significant the research is.
 The Editors will reach a decision based on these reports and, where necessary, they will consult with members of the Editorial Board.

-Articles are widely promoted through email updates, table of contents, email alerts, postings on the homepage, and press releases to the general―all resulting in increasing levels of accesses for each article.
+Articles are widely promoted through email updates, postings on the homepage, social media platforms such as Facebook, and press releases to the general public, all resulting in increased access to each article.
 Korea Journal is also promoted at many major conferences to bring your work to the attention of professionals in your field.
-You can also promote your article via your own email lists, online links, listservs, distribution at conferences.
+You can also promote your article via your own email lists, online links, listservs, and social media, as well as through distribution at conferences.

 Korea Journal is an open access journal.
 All the articles of the journal are distributed and used under the terms of the Creative Commons Attribution-NonDerivative License (CC-BY-ND), which permits unrestricted use, distribution, and reproduction in any medium, provided that the articles are cited appropriately, whereas they may not be altered, transformed, or serve as the basis for a derivative work.
 To reuse parts or all the contents of the published articles in other books or media for scholarly, educational, or even commercial purposes, the process of permission request to the publisher is not necessary.
 However, the work may be redistributed as a derivative work (such as translations) by none but the author(s).
 All contents of the journal are available immediately upon publication without embargo period.